digthedata

 • Organize my infographic with visuals and text so it is easy to understand.

-• Create a clear and accurate infographic that convinces others of my conclusion.
+• Create a clear, accurate infographic that persuasively supports my conclusion.

 Infographic Basics